Pantry

 Plan

-Plan meals and cooking steps with clarity around the ingredients you have at home and when they will expire.
+Plan meals with clarity around the ingredients you have at home and what you still need to pick up.

 Keep track of food at home

 Inventory is designed to manage what's at home, so you never make duplicate purchases again.
-It also enables you to plan meals with recipes centred around the ingredients you already have that are sorted by the expiring date by default.
-Items can be given a Restock Priority which will surface those items in the Shopping list.
+Optionally keep track of your current stock, and plan meals with recipes centred around the ingredients you already have.

 Enabling users to quickly add items

-Shopping lists are sorted by item category by default that can be re-ordered.
-Adding items to shopping lists utilizes the same modal design pattern as with Inventory, allowing for quick and familiar list creation.
-As items are checked-off, they are moved into a "In Bag" section that appears at the bottom of the list where items can then be added to Inventory.
+Grocery lists are sorted by item category by default that can be re-ordered.
+Adding items to grocery lists utilizes the same design pattern as with Inventory, allowing for quick and familiar list creation.
+As items are checked-off, they are moved into a "Ready to Store" section that appears at the bottom of the list where items can then be added to Inventory.

 Get creative with your ingredients

-Create your own recipes and cookbooks, and easily add ingredients from recipes to your shopping list.
+Create your own recipes and cookbooks, and easily add ingredients from recipes to your grocery list.

 Roadmap